Marinera: Marinera Norteña

 Very often the Marinera Norteña presentations on open air are purposely scheduled at noon, when the pavement is hotter, because this motivates and encourages the barefoot female dancers to dance better and to conquer the Chalán and also because the public is astonished to see how the girls smile and enjoy as they burn the soles of their feet on the scorching hot ground.

 Besides high skills and constant rehearsals, marinera also demands great physical effort and sacrifices from the dancers, who must exercise and have a proper diet.
 In order to strengthen the soles of their feet it is known that many marinera dancer women train by walking barefoot in the street, going to different places as a part of their regular routine and in their spare time, becoming what's known as "barefooters".
 The braver, more advanced female dancers are even able to walk barefoot on broken glass and to put cigarettes out on the tough soles of their feet, in order to make them stronger and to show others what they are capable of.
 Men, on the other hand, have intense practice on "zapateo" and the different steps of the dance until they master them.
 A marinera norteña dancer leaves aside social life, family reunions and resting hours in order to dedicate time to his/hers passion.

-There's no "Marinera Dress".
-Female dancers should wear the typical clothing of the towns where this marinera style is performed.
-It's mandatory though that women dance barefoot.
-It is unacceptable for them to wear sandals, canvas shoes, ballet slippers or any kind of footwear to perform this dance.
+It's mandatory that the women dance barefoot.
+It is unacceptable for them to wear sandals, canvas shoes, ballet slippers or any kind of footwear outside of practice.

-For the men it is typical to wear "chalan" clothing, with cotton poncho and wide straw hat.
+For the men it is typical to wear "chalan" clothing, with cotton poncho, or a suit and a wide straw hat.
 In some places they wear a white drill suit.
 Men wear black, glossy shoes.